Bank of America accused of opening credit cards without customer consent

 - Published

-Bank of America has been ordered to pay out $150m (£116m) after it was found to have opened credit cards without customers' permission.
+Bank of America has been ordered to pay out $150m (£116m) in penalties after it was found to have opened credit cards without customers' permission.

 Regulators also discovered the bank "double-dipped" fees from customers and withheld promised reward bonuses.

-The violations at the US's second largest bank affect hundreds of thousands of customers and date back to 2012 in some cases, said regulators.
+The violations at the US's second largest bank affect hundreds of thousands of customers and date back to 2012 in some cases, regulators said.

 Bank of America has not admitted or denied the investigation's findings.

-The bank has been ordered to refund customers and pay a total of $150m in penalties to the Consumer Financial Protection Bureau (CFPB) and Office of the Comptroller of the Currency.
+The bank has been ordered to refund customers and pay a total of $150m in penalties to the Consumer Financial Protection Bureau (CFPB) and Office of the Comptroller of the Currency (OCC).

 Customer refunds are expected to be worth more than $80m, the CFPB said.